 New State Assessments for New Standards

-The online component of the new assessment program contains the Smarter Balanced Assessment Consortium (SBAC) English Language Arts/Literacy (ELA) and mathematics tests.
+The assessment program contains the Smarter Balanced Assessment Consortium (SBAC) English Language Arts/Literacy (ELA) and mathematics tests.
 The test is designed to be computer adaptive—that is, the exam's difficulty tailors itself to students' abilities.
-The assessment is made up of traditional test items, where students select correct answers, and other items where students have to type in constructed responses.
+The assessment is made up of traditional test items, where students select the correct answers and other items where students have to type in constructed responses.

-With this test, the student is not scored on the basis of the number of correct answers (i.e., percent correct).
+With this test, the student is not scored based on the number of correct answers (i.e., percent correct).
 The student is scored on both the number of correct answers and the difficulty of the questions completed.

 Who takes the State test?

 All Campbell Union School District students in grades 3rd‑8th.
 There are online practice tests to help students prepare!

 Depending on their grade level, your child may have taken the following test(s):

 Smarter Balanced Summative Assessments for English language arts/literacy (ELA) and mathematics in grades three through eight